ieee-vgtc/ieeevis.org/year/2018/info/call-participation/paper-submission-guidelines.md

 layout: main-2018
 permalink: /year/2018/info/call-participation/paper-submission-guidelines
 ---
 All conferences at IEEE VIS use similar submission and review processes.
 Please read the individual paper types and topics documents for each of the conferences here: [VAST](vast-paper-types), [InfoVis](infovis-paper-types), and [SciVis](scivis-paper-types).
 Make sure that you carefully read the guidelines below before submitting your paper.
-Here is a summary of the most important submission guidelines:

 ## Contents